Akhilsimhaj/Twitter-s-free-speech-at-8/README.md

-The first I allegation that elone musk  put forward  8is a political bias in Twitter is used against the principle of free speech and even you and me beveling  the same because you are feed has evolved a certain way to make you believe. but in truth not have a political bias on social media platform is practically impossible because When we look at the root cause of this toxic and biased content,
+The first allegation that elone musk  put forward  8is a political bias in Twitter is used against the principle of free speech and even you and me beveling  the same because you are feed has evolved a certain way to make you believe. but in truth not have a political bias on social media platform is practically impossible because When we look at the root cause of this toxic and biased content,